0xMiden/miden-client/docs/typedoc/web-client/classes/FungibleAsset.md

 # Class: FungibleAsset

-A fungible asset issued by a faucet account.
+A fungible asset.

+A fungible asset consists of a faucet ID of the faucet which issued the asset as well as the asset amount.
+Asset amount is guaranteed to be 2^63 - 1 or smaller.

 ## Constructors